-Three term tests and a final exam are scheduled.
-All are non-cumulative, multiple-choice tests based on both textbook and lecture material (including films and other demonstrations).
-Not all test material will be covered in class, and some test material covered in class will not be covered in the text, so regular attendance is important for success in this course.
-Note that you are responsible for all assigned readings from the text even if the specific content has not been covered in lectures.
+Three term tests and a final exam are scheduled (Each worth 24% of final grade).
+All are non-cumulative, multiple-choice tests based on textbook and lecture material (including films and other demonstrations) and on the assigned Psychology Media Articles (described in the previous section).
+Not all test material will be covered in lectures, and some test material covered in lectures will not be covered in the text, so regular attendance is important for success in this course.
+Note that you are responsible for all assigned readings from the text (and assigned articles) even if the specific content has not been covered in lectures.
 Many test questions will involve critical thinking, a skill you will be given practice developing in class, so again it's to your advantage to come to class.
-The use of iPods, iPads, class notes or the text book, computers or calculators is prohibited during the tests in this course.
+The use of class notes or the text book, computers or calculators is prohibited during the tests in this course.